 Where should you place a greenhouse?

 When installing your greenhouse, you’ll want to choose a level spot that gets at least six hours of direct sunlight per day.
-Keep the structure away from any trees or structures that would cast shade over the greenhouse, and make sure the location is easily accessible—after all, you’ll probably end up visiting it every day.
+Keep the structure away from any trees that would cast shade over the greenhouse, and make sure the location is easily accessible—after all, you’ll probably end up visiting it every day.

 If you plan to use your greenhouse year-round, it’s best to have the ridge of the structure running east-west, as this will maximize light in the winter.
 However, if you’re only going to use the greenhouse in the spring and summer, align the ridge north-south, which will give it an equal amount of sun on each side and reduce the risk of overheating on hot days.